jrobalino/udacity-vr/docs/index.md

 [![Motion System](https://jrobalino.github.io/udacity-vr/img/motion.png)](https://youtu.be/kdHdD7CGaAE)

-The video linked above demonstrates the linear motion system in the game, which was user-tested with four people (including a player sensitive to simulator sickness) until a comfortable speed was achieved.
+The video linked in the screenshot demonstrates the linear motion system in the game, which was user-tested with four people (including a player sensitive to simulator sickness) until a comfortable speed was achieved.
 The initial translation time was 3 seconds, which was extended to 7 seconds after testing.

 #### Game Mechanics Bolstered by Audio and Video

 [![Feeback System](https://jrobalino.github.io/udacity-vr/img/feedback.png)](https://youtu.be/W2Mzx9Qdl5M)

-The game features the following feedback mechanisms:
+The video linked in the screenshot demonstrates the following feedback mechanisms:

 - The event system disables when the sequence is being demonstrated to the player
 - Orbs light up and emit particles when the player gazes at them